 If you continued to keep trying, you would have more confidence, less fear and intimidation and probably more excited!

 Pin me first?
 Then keep reading!

 Insert in yoga.
 If you’re not already practicing yoga, chances are you’ve at least considered trying this 5,000 year old tradition.
 With new yoga studios popping up daily in the West, it’s hard to not be at the very least, curious!

 However, going to a yoga studio can be intimidating to the newcomer.
 At first it may seem like a religious ceremony with incense, chanting and meditating.
 Or maybe if you’re attending at a local gym, it can seem like everyone is super fit and all wearing lululemon.
 But not all yoga classes are the same!

 Whichever style of yoga and studio you decide to try, knowing some helpful tips before arriving will alleviate your nerves!

 Below are some tips to ensure you survive your first yoga class!

 1) What to wear

-Don’t worry about not having the latest new top from Lululemon; the brand of your clothing won’t improve your yoga practice.
-What’s most important is chosing pieces so that your instructor can easily check your alignment and adjust you as needed.
+Don’t worry about not having the latest new top from lululemon; the brand of your clothing won’t improve your yoga practice .
+What’s most important is choosing pieces so that your instructor can easily check your alignment and adjust you as needed.

-Males – athletic style shorts and either a slim fitting top or shirtless works best.
+Males – athletic style shorts and either a slim fitting top or shirtless (if allowed) work best.